5 Great Reasons to Book a VIP Tour at Disney World

 Over the years I have been hosted on press trips with VIP guides and paid for them out of pocket.
 CNN recently did a story about the luxury side of Disney and got the math wrong on the VIP tour guides.
 They should have asked me.

 The tours accommodate 10 people so you can split it with another family (we’ve done that with great success).
 Know that infants, even little tiny ones count in your 10 people.
+A more budget friendly option is to work with Stone VIPs.
+While not official Disney tour guides, they are perfectly legal, and have passed the Luxury Travel Mom test.
+For more information contact me.

-3. Front row seating at all shows, those lucky kids who get pulled up on stage?
+3. Front row seating at all shows.
+Those lucky kids who get pulled up on stage?
 Chances are they’re with a VIP tour.
 Book one and your child will be the star of the show too.
 This is never guaranteed, but it has been my experience every time.
 Wilson got to captain the Jungle Cruise tour, on another trip the kids were onstage with Indiana Jones.

 5. Inside tips from a pro.
 Your tour guide will teach the kids lots of nifty tricks like how to score the most points in Toy Story Mania’s Midway game.
 They know exactly where the cameras are for any ride and will help you pose for the perfect Splash Mountain photo.